Charlie Barnett (footballer): Accrington Stanley

 In summer 2010, Barnett was on trial with Scottish First Division side Falkirk and assisted one of the goals in the Bairns' 2-1 friendly win over Northwich Victoria but failed to win a contract, citing the club's finance.
 Instead, he joined Accrington Stanley on a twelve-month contract on 4 August 2010.
 Upon joining the club, Barnett was given a number eight shirt for the side.

 Barnett made his Accrington Stanley debut on 7 August 2010 in the opening match of the season against Aldershot Town.
 Since making his debut for the club, he quickly became a first team regular for the side, playing in the midfield position.
-It wasn't until on 2 October 2010 when Barnett scored his first goal for the club, as well as, setting up one of the goals, in a 7–4 win over Gillingham.
+On 2 October 2010, Barnett scored his first goal for the club, as well as, setting up one of the goals, in a 7–4 win over Gillingham.
 His performance was praised by Manager John Coleman, though he believed that Barnett need to work on his fitness.
 He then set up two goals, in a 2–2 draw against Chesterfield on 3 January 2011.
 The following month on 22 February 2011, Barnett scored his second goal for the club, in a 3–2 win over Crewe Alexandra.
 Despite suffering injuries during the 2010–11 season, Barnett went on to make forty–two appearances and scoring two times in all competitions for the side.
 Reflecting the season, he said: "The amount of pressure and stress he works under and the squad he's managed to get together, he's done a really good job."